From: Chicago Magazine

 I once asked a friend who owned a restaurant with her husband if working together was a strain on their relationship.
 She dismissed the idea, saying, “If you’re raising kids, you’re working together.
 We just get paid for it.”
 I remembered her words that first night as Pete and I clung for a few final hours to the way we had been.
 It turns out I was discovering what Eli Finkel, a research psychologist at Northwestern University and the director of its groundbreaking Relationships and Motivation Lab, has known for some time: Marriages that don’t change don’t last.

-Read the whole story: Chicago MagazineMore of our Members in the Media >
+Read the whole story (subscription may be required): Chicago MagazineMore of our Members in the Media >